-Pemphigus vulgaris is a rare autoimmune disease that causes painful blistering on the skin and the mucous membranes.
-In an autoimmune disease, a person’s own immune system mistakenly attacks his or her own healthy body.
+Pemphigus vulgaris is a rare autoimmune disease that causes painful blistering on the skin and mucous membranes.
+If you have an autoimmune disease, your immune system mistakenly attacks your healthy tissues.

-Although pemphigus vulgaris seems like a somewhat superficial disease, it can be serious.
-Treatment is essential, and usually entails the use of corticosteroids to suppress the immune system.
-Without treatment, the condition can cause serious complications, some of which can even be fatal.
+Pemphigus vulgaris can be dangerous.
+Treatment is essential, and typically it involves the use of corticosteroids to suppress the immune system.
+The condition can cause serious complications it isn’t treated.
+Some of these complications can be fatal.

-The precise cause of the attack by the immune system is not known.
+The precise cause of the attack by the immune system isn’t known.

 Very rarely, certain medications can cause pemphigus vulgaris.
-According to the National Institutes of Health, these drugs include:
+These drugs include:

-Pemphigus vulgaris is not contagious and cannot be transmitted from person to person.
-It also does not appear to be transmitted from parent to child.
-However, a person’s genes can put him or her at a higher risk for the condition.
-In other words, if your parents (or other family members) had or have the condition, you are more likely to develop it as well.
+Pemphigus vulgaris isn’t contagious and cannot be transmitted from one person to another.
+It also doesn’t appear to be transmitted from parent to child.
+However, a person’s genes can put them at a higher risk for the condition.
+If your parents or other family members had or have the condition, you’re more likely to develop it.

 Pemphigus vulgaris can affect people of all races, genders, and ages.
 However, the condition is more common in the following groups:

-The different types of of pemphigus are classified based on the location of the blisters.
+The different types of pemphigus are diagnosed based on the location of the blisters.
 They include:

-The most common type of pemphigus in the Unites States is called pemphigus vulgaris.
+Pemphigus vulgaris is the most common type of pemphigus in the Unites States.
 Blisters usually first appear in the mouth.
-The blisters do not itch.
+The blisters don’t itch.
 They can be painful.
 Blisters may then appear on the skin and sometimes on the genitals.

-Pemphigus foliaceus does not cause blisters in the mouth.
+Pemphigus foliaceus doesn’t cause blisters in the mouth.
 The blisters first appear on the face and scalp.
 Blisters then appear on the chest and back.
 The blisters are usually itchy and painless.

-The blisters appear on the groin and under the arms and on the feet.
+Pemphigus vegetans causes blisters that appear on the groin, under the arms, and on the feet.

 A very rare type of pemphigus that occurs in people with some cancers is called paraneoplastic pemphigus.
 The blisters and sores may appear in the mouth, on the lips, and on the skin.
-This type may also cause scars on the eyelids and eyes and lung problems.
+This type may also cause scars on the eyelids and eyes.
+It can also cause lung problems.

-Treatment is aimed at reducing pain and symptoms and to prevent complications like infection.
+Treatment is aimed at reducing pain and symptoms and preventing complications like infection.
 It involves one or more drugs and other methods.
 It may include any of the following:

 You may need to take supplements such as calcium and vitamin D, eat a low sugar diet, or take other medications to treat these side effects.
 Once the blisters are under control, the dose may be lowered to the lowest level needed to prevent new blisters and to keep the side effects at a minimum.
 A corticosteroid cream can be used directly on the blisters as well.

 To help keep the dose of corticosteroids low, your doctor may prescribe additional medications that suppress the immune system.
-These include azathioprine, mycophenolate mofetil, methotrexate, cyclophosphamide, and rituximab.
+These include:

 Any of these may be prescribed to prevent other infections.

 If your mouth ulcers are severe, you may not be able to eat without pain.
-You may need to be fed through an intravenous (IV) connection.
+You may need to be fed through your veins.
+This involves using an intravenous (IV) connection.

 In very severe cases, a person may undergo a procedure known as plasmapheresis.
 This procedure is intended to remove the antibodies attacking the skin from the blood.
-During this procedure, the plasma (fluid part of the blood) is removed by a device and replaced with donated plasma.
+During this procedure, the plasma, or fluid part of the blood, is removed by a device and replaced with donated plasma.
 This treatment can be very expensive.

-If the blisters are severe, you may need to stay in the hospital to receive wound treatment.
-This treatment is similar to the treatment given for severe burns.
-You may need to receive fluids and electrolytes through a vein (intravenously) if you have lost too much fluid through oozing of the blisters.
+If the blisters are severe, you may need to stay in the hospital to get wound treatment.
+This treatment is similar to what’s given for severe burns.
+You may need to receive IV fluids and electrolytes if you’ve lost too much fluid through oozing of the blisters.

 If the blisters in your mouth keep you from brushing or flossing your teeth, you may need special oral health treatment to prevent gum disease and tooth decay.
-See a dentist to ask about oral care.
+See your dentist to ask them about oral care.

-Complications can be fatal and severe.
-They may include:
+The complications of pemphigus vulgaris can be fatal and severe.

-Pemphigus vulgaris is life-threatening if not treated.
+If left untreated, pemphigus vulgaris can be life-threatening.
 The most common cause of death is a severe secondary infection.

 Pemphigus vulgaris is a lifelong condition.
 It cannot be cured.
 However, most people go into remission after receiving corticosteroids.
 Improvement is usually noticed within days of starting the corticosteroids.

 The blisters will heal slowly, especially the ones in the mouth.
 On average, the blisters stop forming in two to three weeks.
 Healing of the blisters takes six to eight weeks on average.
-However, full healing can sometimes take years (Harmon, et al., 2003).
+However, full healing can sometimes take years.
 Some individuals may need to stay on a low dose of the medication for life.